Oujni/TempusChecker/README.md

 # IMPORTANT TO USE - requirements
 - You will need Python installed with requests.
-  Download Python from the offical website and  and paste this in the teminal (system terminal):
+  Download Python from the offical website and  and paste this in the teminal (system terminal cmd with administrator perms):
   "python -m pip install requests" or if that doesn't work
   "py -m pip install requests"